Zanatticus/AudioJAK/hdmi/HDMI.md

 ## Output Example:

-This is what the output looks like without python installed:
+This is what the output looks like without python installed: In lieu of not having a spectrogram, the IP address and number of users are displayed on the zedboard.

 ![image](images/demo_nop.jpg)